Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Introduction and related work

-This paper is a significantly extended and revised version of our work presented in~\cite{Mannel22}.
-With respect to our previous work, the main extensions are: \begin{itemize} \item Section~\ref{sec:fm:eSToverview} elaborated on the different candidate place sets and Section~\ref{sec:fm:framework} details the problems related to interactions between places. \item In Section~\ref{sec:fm:fitness} we introduce a new fitness metric to handle infrequent behavior and thoroughly investigate its properties.
-In particular, we aim to maintain our algorithm's ability to abstract from deviations and avoid overfitting, while at the same time preventing infrequent activities to cause deadlocks in the returned Petri net.
-We explore the monotonicity properties of the new metric and show that it can be smoothly incorporated into the eST-Mining framework.
-This refines the place candidate evaluation and enables significant improvements of the eST-Miners approach to noise handling. \item We significantly extend the experimental evaluation of our previous work and provide an in-depth discussion of the results, in particular with respect to their interpretation in the context of the applied quality metrics.
-Furthermore, an analysis of the algorithm's running time is added. \item We extend and refine the preliminary definitions and concepts to make the paper self-contained.
+\item Section~\ref{sec:fm:framework} details the root causes of deadlocks and dead parts in the discovered Petri net and introduces our twofold solution approach. \item In Section~\ref{sec:fm:fitness} we introduce a new fitness metric for place evaluation to refine the handling of infrequent activities and thoroughly investigate its properties.
+In particular, we aim to be able to maintain the eST-Miner's ability to abstract from deviations and avoid overfitting, while at the same time preventing infrequent activities to cause dead parts in the returned Petri net.
+We explore the properties of the new metric and show that it can be directly incorporated into the eST-Mining framework.
+This refines the place candidate evaluation and enables significant improvements of the eST-Miners approach to noise filtering. \item We significantly extend the introduction to the eST-Miner (Section~\ref{sec:fm:eSToverview}), to better motivate our solution approach and provide a basis for the newly introduced fitness metric for place evaluation. \item Section~\ref{sec:fm:selection} has been partially reworked to clarify the goals and properties of the place selection strategy and correct a mistake related to the adaption functions. \item We refine and extend the experimental evaluation of our previous work and provide an in-depth discussion of the results, in particular with respect to their interpretation in the context of the applied quality metrics.
+Furthermore, a brief analysis of the algorithm's running time is added. \item We extend and refine the definitions and concepts to make the paper self-contained.
 Furthermore, Section~\ref{sec:fm:framework} provides a discussion of the context and assumptions we make, together with detailed examples and motivation for the proposed extensions and refinements.
 Examples and motivation are extended in other sections as well. \end{itemize} Section~\ref{sec:fm:prelims} provides basic notation and definitions.
 In Section~\ref{sec:fm:eSToverview}, we briefly review the basics of the standard eST-Miner before providing a detailed problem description and method overview in Section~\ref{sec:fm:framework}.
 The newly introduced fitness metric and its incorporation into the eST-Miner framework are investigated in Section~\ref{sec:fm:fitness}.
-Sections~\ref{sec:fm:selection} and~\ref{sec:fm:strategies} present our place selection approach, followed by an extensive evaluation in Section~\ref{sec:fm:eval}.
+Section~\ref{sec:fm:selection} presents our place selection approach, followed by an extensive evaluation in Section~\ref{sec:fm:eval}.
 Finally, we discuss design choices, open questions and future work in Section~\ref{sec:fm:discussion} before concluding this work with Section~\ref{sec:fm:conclusion}.